Alley-oop

 Creating content for Supernova

-After cataloguing user insights, competitive analysis, and locking down our navigational hierarchy for the MVP, I dove right into hi-fidelity.
+After cataloguing user insights, competitive analysis, and locking down our navigational hierarchy for the MVP, I dove into hi-fidelity.
 When designing pages for Alley-oop, there were certain key concepts I internalized to the point of second nature.

 Searchability